☀️ Summer Sale! Get 28% OFF + 2x Benefits

 WordPress Manager icon

-On the WordPress Manager page, find the domain associated with your live WordPress site and click the dropdown arrow.
+On the WordPress Manager page, find the domain associated with your live WordPress site and click the drop-down arrow.

 WordPress Management page